Robust Longitudinal-lateral Look-ahead Pursuit Path-Following Control: Fast Finite-Time Stability Guarantee: Problem Formulation

 \section{Problem Formulation}

-This article focuses on developing a robust path-following solution for fixed-wing UAV in the presence of disturbances such as wind fields and model simplifications.
-Assuming that a UAV intends to adhere to a generic, predefined reference path points denoted as $\mathcal{P} = \{(x_{c,i},y_{c,i},z_{c,i})\}_{i=1}^n$, in the absence of any curvature constraints.
-The UAV's kinematic equations of motion, while maintaining a given velocity, can be organized as\cite{Wang}
+This paper focuses on developing a robust path-following solution for fixed-wing UAV in the presence of disturbances such as wind fields and model simplifications.
+Assuming that a UAV intends to adhere to a generic, predefined reference path points denoted as